-In January 2010, the FASB issued ASU 2010-06 aimed at improving disclosures about fair value measurements.
+In January 2010, the FASB issued ASU No. 2010-06 aimed at improving disclosures about fair value measurements.
 The standard requires entities to disclose additional information regarding assets and liabilities that are transferred between levels of the fair value hierarchy and to present information about purchases, sales, issuances and settlements on a gross basis in the reconciliation of fair value measurements using significant unobservable inputs ("Level 3 reconciliation").
 Additionally, the standard clarified existing guidance regarding the level of disaggregation of fair value measurements and disclosures regarding the valuation techniques and inputs utilized in estimating Level 2 and Level 3 fair value measurements.
-The Plan's financial statements reflect the adoption of the accounting standard on January 1, 2010, except for the disclosures regarding purchases, sales, issuances and settlements in the Level 3 reconciliation, which will be effective, for the Plan, on January 1, 2011.
-The Plan does not anticipate that the adoption of this portion of the standard will have a material effect on the Plan's financial statements.
+The Plan's financial statements reflect the adoption of the accounting standard on January 1, 2011, including the disclosures regarding purchases, sales, issuances and settlements in the Level 3 reconciliation.
+The principal impact from this update was expanded disclosures regarding our fair value measurements.